EXPRESSOLAB/jeTutorials/README.md

 At the root of this ecosystem is the [Jexpresso.jl](https://github.com/EXPRESSOLAB/Jexpresso.jl) library.
 The initial tutorials illustrate the usage of the tools in [Jexpresso.jl](https://github.com/EXPRESSOLAB/Jexpresso.jl), and these are the tutorials new users should focus on.

-Within the Jexpresso ecosystem there are several [satellite/plugin packages](https://github.com/EXPRESSOLAB/Jexpresso.jl#plugins) that serve different purposes.
-Some of the tutorials focus on the combined usage of [Jexpresso.jl](https://github.com/EXPRESSOLAB/Jexpresso.jl) and the plugin packages.
-For example, [this tutorial](https://Jexpresso.github.io/Tutorials/dev/pages/t016_poisson_distributed/) illustrates the usage of [JexpressoDistributed.jl](https://github.com/Jexpresso/JexpressoDistributed.jl) for the solution of PDEs on parallel distributed-memory supercomputers.

-The tutorials are available in two formats:

-- As jupyter notebooks, allowing an interactive learning experience. **This is the recommended way to follow the tutorials**

-- As HTML pages, allowing a rapid access into the material without the need of any setup.
+The tutorials are available in as HTML pages, allowing a rapid access into the material without the need of any setup.

 ## How